February 29, 2020 - Jewelry & Luxury Items

 Here are 5 tips to keep in mind when pawning jewelry.

 You should know the value of what you have before you step foot in a pawn shop.
-You’re very unlikely to ever receive the full value of any piece you pawn but knowing in advance what it’s worth will give you more bargaining power.
+You’re very unlikely to ever receive the full value of any piece you pawn because pawn shops are resellers, but knowing in advance what it’s worth will give you more bargaining power.

 It’s a good idea to start your negotiations high.
-This will give you something to step down from without compromising the number you want to walk away with.
+This will give you something to step down from.

 You wouldn’t try to sell a car after you’d been 4x4ing offroad.
 The same concept extends to any jewelry you want to sell.
 You want your pieces to look as presentable and attractive as possible.